barrelstrength/sprout-docs/docs/seo/canonical-urls.md

+---
+date: 2018-06-25
+description: You have multiple options to customize the canonical URLs that appear in your metadata or in your XML sitemaps.
+---

 # Canonical URLs

 If you need to customize the `canonical` URLs that appear in your metadata or in your XML sitemap you have multiple options: